What is ‘Buying the Dip’ and how can you do it?

 What are the benefits of buying the dip?

-Buying the dip can potentially be a way to make profit (or a loss) if there’s a fairly certain, easy-to-predict period of volatility coming up.
+Buying the dip can potentially be a way to make a profit (or a loss) if there’s a fairly certain, easy-to-predict period of volatility coming up.

-However, to realise these benefits, it’s crucial to determine whether the ‘dip’ is really just a temporary downturn, or if it’s actually a market reversal.
+However, to reap these benefits, it’s crucial to determine whether the ‘dip’ is really just a temporary downturn, or if it’s actually a market reversal.
 While the former is a downward fluctuation in value for a short time, a reversal means a fundamental shift where an upward-trending market becomes pessimistic on the whole, or vice versa.

 How to use a ‘buy the dip’ strategy

-If you’re using spread bets or CFDs, another popular market is indices.
+If you’re using CFDs, another popular market is indices.
 That’s because ‘buy the dip’ is commonly used when an obvious disruptor to market prices is near, eg central bank announcements.
 Indices are one of the markets most susceptible to these headwinds or tailwinds, as they represent the stocks of an entire index, and therefore are often bellwethers for an industry or even a whole economy.